twenzel/WebOptimizer.Dotless/README.md

 This package compiles LESS files into CSS by hooking into the [LigerShark.WebOptimizer](https://github.com/ligershark/WebOptimizer) pipeline.

-## Caution
-Due to the lack of .NET Core/Standard support of the dotless package this extension for the [LigerShark.WebOptimizer](https://github.com/ligershark/WebOptimizer) pipeline is currently running on .NET Framework only.

 ## Install
 Add the NuGet package [codeessentials.WebOptimizer.Dotless](https://nuget.org/packages/codeessentials.WebOptimizer.Dotless/) to any ASP.NET Core project supporting .NET Standard 2.0 or higher.